- Fall semester: April 15

 Your journey to the “land closest to the sun” will take you to the country’s diverse geographical regions, including:

-- Otavalo: Each semester, students will visit the indigenous town of Otavalo and its wonderful market.
+- Otavalo: A visit to the indigenous town of Otavalo and its world-renowned artisan market.

-- Various day trips: Students visit sites such as the Historical Center, the cloud forest and a hike around a volcanic lake.
+- Various day trips: Sites such as the Quito Historical Center, the cloud forest and a hike around a volcanic lake.

 Volunteer or Internship Experiences